 Compared with women who have the lowest breast density, women with dense breasts have increased risk, proportionate to the degree of density.
 This increased relative risk (RR) ranges from 1.79 for women with slightly increased breast density to 4.64 for women with very dense breasts.
 There is no increased risk of breast cancer mortality among women with dense breast tissue.

-A 1997 reanalysis of 51 epidemiological studies encompassing more than 150,000 women showed that hormone therapy (HT) after menopause was associated with increased breast cancer risk.
+In 1997, 51 epidemiological studies were reanalyzed, encompassing more than 150,000 women, and it was found that MHT was associated with increased breast cancer risk.